If you’re a horse person living in Australia and haven’t yet seen Jump Off, I have two words for you: WATCH IT!!

-This season’s trainers are David Hayes of Lindsay Park fame, Melbourne Cup-winning Darren Weir, multi-Group 1 winner Mick Price, jockey-turned-trainer Patrick Payne and James Cummings, head trainer for Godolphin Australia.
+The first season’s trainers are David Hayes of Lindsay Park fame, Melbourne Cup-winning Darren Weir, multi-Group 1 winner Mick Price, jockey-turned-trainer Patrick Payne and James Cummings, head trainer for Godolphin Australia.

-Episodes 1 and 2 have already aired right around Australia to an audience of rapt horse lovers, thrilled to finally see equestrian content on mainstream television.
+When they were first released, both series aired right around Australia to an audience of rapt horse lovers, thrilled to finally see equestrian content on mainstream television.
 Many, including the producers themselves, hope that the program’s success will pave the way for more horse-related programmes in the future.
 Executive Producer, Steve Dundon, remarked that ‘there is no equestrian content on television in Australia.
 It’s very popular overseas and there is an opportunity to showcase the sport to a broader market.
 Show jumping is very easy for the public to understand – you either knock a rail or you have time faults.’
 Combining the popular and widespread sport of racing with the lesser-known but easy to grasp sport of showjumping certainly seems like a smart move.
 Add the chance to promote off-the-track futures for racehorses and some equestrian superstars into the mix and you’re onto a winner!

 References: Jump Off.